 Led by Senate Majority Leader Harry Reid of Nevada, Sens.
 Tom Harkin, D-Iowa, Al Franken, D-Minn., Richard Blumenthal, D-Conn., and Bernie Sanders, I-Vt., argued that Social Security faces no immediate financial danger and is not to blame for the ballooning deficit.

-“Social Security has not contributed one penny to the debt or the deficit,” Reid said to a cheering crowd of advocates, labor leaders, and program recipients waving signs that bore the slogan: Back off Social Security!
+“Social Security has not contributed one penny to the debt or the deficit,” Reid said to a cheering crowd of advocates, labor leaders, and program recipients waving signs that bore the slogan: Hands off Social Security!
 “It’s in great shape for the next many decades.
 Let’s worry about Social Security when it’s a problem — today it’s not a problem,” Reid said.

 The threat of Social Security cuts has intensified on the Hill as lawmakers wrestle with how to fund the federal government through the rest of the year.
 The spending bill that passed the Republican-controlled House last month cut the Social Security Administration’s budget by $1.7 billion.
 Additionally, two blue-ribbon Congressional commissions endorsed raising the retirement age to help rein in the long-term deficit.
 Liberal Democrats and retirement program activists are becoming more vocal now that Social Security is publicly on the table.